vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/logging-apache-geode-partitioned-region-primary-and-secondary-bucket-locations.md

 ---

 ## Introduction
 An Apache Geode [PartitionedRegion](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/PartitionedRegion.java) partitions its entries into buckets among all the servers where it is defined.
-Properties that affect the number and location of the buckets include [total-num-buckets](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/configuring_bucket_for_pr.html) and [redundant-copies](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/set_pr_redundancy.html).
-The total-num-buckets configures the number of buckets across all the members of the DistributedSystem.
-The redundant-copies configures the number of copies of each bucket.
-The primary bucket is hosted on one server, and if redundant-copies is greater than zero, the secondary buckets are hosted on other servers.
+Properties that affect the number and location of the buckets include [`total-num-buckets`](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/configuring_bucket_for_pr.html) and [`redundant-copies`](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/set_pr_redundancy.html).
+The `total-num-buckets` configures the number of buckets across all the members of the DistributedSystem.
+The `redundant-copies` configures the number of copies of each bucket.
+The primary bucket is hosted on one server, and if `redundant-copies` is greater than zero, the secondary buckets are hosted on other servers.

-In addition, the [redundancy-zone](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/set_redundancy_zones.html) property helps determine where buckets are located.
-If two redundancy zones are defined and redundant-copies is one (meaning 2 copies of each bucket), then the primary bucket will be in a member in one zone, and the secondary bucket will be in a member in the other zone.
+In addition, the [`redundancy-zone`](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/set_redundancy_zones.html) property helps determine where buckets are located.
+If two redundancy zones are defined and `redundant-copies` is one (meaning 2 copies of each bucket), then the primary bucket will be in a member in one zone, and the secondary bucket will be in a member in the other zone.

 This article is a companion to my [Logging Apache Geode PartitionedRegion Entry Details Per Bucket](data/tanzu-gemfire/blog/logging-partitionedregion-entry-details-per-bucket) article.
 It provides an example of a compact view of the primary and secondary bucket locations per server and redundancy zone.